wave7-grupo3/desafio_integrador/README.md

 - To be able to query the stock, list which products are in which warehouse, and given a specific product, also understand in which warehouse it is stored.

 - To be able to register the purchase order so that the collaborators within Fullfilment can assemble the order(s) to ship them.

+- Being able to register, query, edit, and delete vendors within the system.